6.30pm Thursday 24 October | Cinema Nova

-In 2006, a catastrophic mud tsunami erupted in East Java as a result of drilling for natural gas.
+In 2006, a catastrophic mud tsunami erupted in East Java, believed to be caused by drilling for natural gas.
 Some 13 years later it still continues to flow – and is expected to do so until 2030.
 But what about the 60,000 people displaced by this devastating event?
 Meet Dian – then just six years old when the tsunami began, and now a teenager – who has spent most of her life campaigning for justice and compensation for her family and her community.
 A sadly familiar but incredibly inspiring story of everyday communities battling corporate power in the thick of extreme environmental exploitation.

 6.45pm Wednesday 30 November | Palace Westgarth Cinema

 As a Mexican family grieves the loss of their patriarch, they are also determined to farm the family land one last time.
 But what happens when Indigenous agricultural practices are lost, in a country which has forsaken its origins?
-This film will be followed by a very special panel discussion with local Indigenous Elders and leaders discussing connection to country and the importance of sharing agricultural practices across the generations.
+This film will be followed by a panel discussing local Indigenous connections to country and the importance of sharing agricultural practices across the generations.